Buko (film)

 Buko is a 2022 Czech comedy drama film starring Anna Cónová.
 Directed and written by Alice Nellis, it tells story of a search and need for freedom on a farm.
 The title role was played by eponymous domestic horse.
 The film premiered on 7 July 2022 at the 56th Karlovy Vary International Film Festival.
 Cinemart released the film in theatres on 29 September 2022.

-Synopse
+Plot

 Jarmila is dealing with a dilemma: She has to face a decision on how to deal with the end of her life.
 She can spend it either as a patient waiting for the end or with a personal rebellion in the form of a quite unexpected adventure.
 Retired circus horse named Buko unexpectedly enters her life and this change for Jarmila represents a step towards the desired mental freedom.